sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_15_thermistor.rst

 .. code-block:: arduino

-    #define analogPin A0 //the thermistor attach to
+    #define analogPin A0   // the thermistor attach to

-    #define beta 3950 //the beta of the thermistor
+    #define beta 3950      // the beta of the thermistor

-    #define resistance 10 //the value of the pull-up resistor
+    #define resistance 10  // the value of the pull-up resistor

 Define the beta coefficient as 3950, which is described in the datasheet of thermistor.